 Past exploration programs have identified prospective targets for further exploration and drilling on the Company's project portfolio in Mexico and in British Columbia, Canada.
 They have also returned encouraging drill results, particularly from the La Esperanza high-grade silver-gold-zinc-lead project and the Nora silver-gold-copper project in Durango and Zacatecas States, Mexico.
-In the second half of 2020 and first half of 2021 the Company completed an initial drill program at the Nora project and a follow-up drill program at the La Esperanza project.
-Both drill programs have returned encouraging results confirming the potential for further drill testing and details are noted below in the mineral property section.
-In July 2021 the Company completed a follow-up drill program at the Nora project with further encouraging results.
-The Company also completed an updated Technical Report on the Brenda project in BC, Canada, which indicated encouraging prospective drill targets.
+In the second half of 2020 and in 2021 the Company completed three phases of drilling at the Nora project and a follow-up drill program at the La Esperanza project.
+All drill programs have returned encouraging results confirming the potential for further drill testing on the target zones at both projects, which are open for expansion, and details are noted below in the mineral property section.
+The Company also completed an updated Technical Report on the Brenda copper-gold project in BC, Canada, which indicated encouraging prospective drill targets, as well as a comprehensive data review of the Vega copper-gold project.

 Significant exploration plans are contingent on adequate funding to carry out drilling and other programs and maintain sufficient operating working capital.
-In March 2020, the Company completed a private placement of \$407,000 to fund the start of drilling on its high-grade silver-gold projects in Mexico.
-Following delays due to the COVID-19 outbreak, the Company commenced the maiden drill program at the Nora project in early July 2020.
-The Company also completed a private placement of \$1,565,500 in July 2020, which allowed for additional drilling at both the Nora and La Esperanza projects.
-An initial program of 1,744 metres at the Nora project, and a follow-up drill program of 1,879 metres at the La Esperanza project were completed during the second half of 2020 and first half of 2021 with encouraging results.
-A private placement of \$790,000 was completed in May 2021 and a follow-up drill program was completed at the Nora project in July 2021 with four drill holes for a total of 932 metres.
-All four holes returned high grade silver-gold intercepts.
-In October and November 2021, the Company received \$102,000 from the exercise of warrants, arranged a private placement of \$708,750 and started a Phase-3 drill program at the Nora project.
+In March and July 2020, the Company completed two private placements of \$407,000 and \$1,565,000 respectively to fund the drill programs on the Nora and La Esperanza silver-gold projects in Mexico.
+In spite of delays and operating challenges due to the COVID-19 outbreak in early 2020, the Company completed an initial drill program of 1,744 metres at the Nora project, and a follow-up drill program of 1,879 metres at the La Esperanza project during the second half of 2020 and first half of 2021 with encouraging results.
+A private placement of \$790,000 was completed in May 2021 and \$810,750 in additional funding completed in October and November 2021 through the exercise of warrants for \$102,000 and a private placement for \$708,750.
+Two follow-up drill programs were completed at the Nora project from July to December 2021 with a total of seven drill holes for a total of 1,824 metres.
+All drill holes returned excellent results with high-grade silver and gold intercepts, confirming the potential for the Nora project to host a significant silver-gold mineralized system.